LifE Study

-The LifE study is a long-term longitudinal study in the field of developmental and educational sociology, initiated in Germany.
-The study tracks participants over an extended period to examine processes of development, education, socialization, and intergenerational transmission.
+The LifE study is a continuing longitudinal study in the field of educational sociology, initiated in Germany and ongoing since 1979.
+The study examines the individual development of approximately 1500 participants in the context of familial relationships and various life domains across multiple life stages.

 History

-Initiated in 1979 by educational researcher Helmut Fend at the University of Konstanz, the LifE-Study initially involved approximately 2000 children and adolescents born between 1962 and 1969 from both urban and rural regions in the German state of Hesse.
+Initiated by educational researcher Helmut Fend at the University of Konstanz, the LifE-Study initially involved approximately 2000 children and adolescents born between 1962 and 1969 from both urban and rural regions in the German state of Hesse.
 Participants were surveyed annually from 1979 to 1983.
 The original phase included additional data collected from parents and teachers, expanding the total sample size to around 3,000 individuals.

 Follow-up surveys were conducted in 2002 (participants then aged around 35), 2012 (age ~45), and 2024 (age ~57).
 Over time, the study has expanded to include the children of the original participants, creating a multi-generational dataset.
-It thus addresses research questions regarding continuity and change across generations, educational and occupational trajectories, family relationships, personality development, health outcomes, and social integration.
+It addresses research questions regarding continuity and change across generations, educational and occupational trajectories, family relationships, personality development, health outcomes, and social integration.

 Methodology and funding

-The study employs rigorous methodological standards including standardized questionnaires, structured interviews, and systematic tracking of participants to minimize attrition.
+The study uses standardized questionnaires, structured interviews, and systematic tracking of participants to ensure reliable and consistent results.
 Participation rates remained high through subsequent waves, with approximately 80% of original participants reached again in 2024.
 Comparisons with external datasets such as the German Socio-Economic Panel (SOEP) and the German Microcensus have been conducted to assess representativeness.

-Institutionally, the LifE-Study is a collaborative project involving several academic institutions, notably the University of Potsdam, the University of Zurich, and the University of Innsbruck.
+The LifE-Study is a collaborative project involving several academic institutions, notably the University of Potsdam, the University of Zurich, and the University of Innsbruck.
 Funding has consistently been provided by research bodies such as the German Research Foundation (DFG), the Austrian Science Fund (FWF), and the Swiss National Science Foundation (SNF).

 Re-using the data

-Data from the LifE-Study have been utilized in numerous peer-reviewed publications within international journals, including Developmental Psychology and the Journal of Personality and Social Psychology, as well as leading German educational journals.
+Data from the LifE-Study have been utilized in numerous peer-reviewed reports published in international journals, including Developmental Psychology and the Journal of Personality and Social Psychology, as well as leading German educational journals.
 Independent evaluations have highlighted the value of the study's extensive longitudinal data, particularly for investigating developmental patterns across multiple life stages and generations.

 Data from earlier waves have been made available through repositories such as GESIS (Leibniz Institute for the Social Sciences), enabling researchers to conduct independent analyses and verify findings.